Chapter 49 BWV 68 Also hat Gott die Welt geliebt

 The recitative begins in D minor but ends in G major, thus pointing us towards the next movement.

-The bass aria demonstrates yet another facet of Bach's art as an arranger.
+This aria demonstrates yet another facet of Bach's art as an arranger.
 In fact the word 'arranger' is frequently misleading when used in this context because it carries the implication of a different presentation of an existing score (particularly with regard to instrumentation) but with minimum interference with the structure.
 The re-workings of all the violin concerti for keyboard, for example, strictly maintain the original musical formats and are appropriately called 'arrangements'.

 In this cantata however, Bach does not arrange; he re-constitutes.